ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 This document describes two mechanisms for associating preferences with content:

-* A Content-Usage header field for HTTP {{HTTP}};
+* A Content-Usage response header field for HTTP {{HTTP}};
   see {{header}}.
 * A Content-Usage directive